'Bad Boys' Tomic and Medvedev receive Wimbledon fines

-LONDON Australian Bernard Tomic has been fined $15,000 (11,591.07 pounds) after post-match comments saying he had been "bored" during his first round exit from Wimbledon and had faked injury.
+LONDON (Reuters) - Australian Bernard Tomic has been fined $15,000 (11,591.07 pounds) after post-match comments saying he had been "bored" during his first round exit from Wimbledon and had faked injury.

 The International Tennis Federation also handed Russian Daniil Medvedev three fines, totalling $14,500, after he threw coins at an umpire following his defeat on Wednesday.